At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

-The Online Community asks you to provide your email address when you register and may contact you about administrative issues and changes to the forum.
+The Online Community on Arthritis Care’s website asks you to provide your email address when you register and may contact you about administrative issues and changes to the forum.
 With your consent, we may also use your email address to send you information about our work (see Direct Marketing, below).
 Posts to the forum are anonymous but are likely to contain sensitive information.
 We advise users to be careful not to post information which would allow them to be identified.
 To make the Online Community and our information as helpful as possible, we will sometimes use what's written to promote what we do to other people.
 We'll always do this anonymously, removing any names or identifiable details from what we use unless we gain your express permission (See also Sharing Your Story, below).

 Arthritis Virtual Assistant

 The Arthritis Virtual Assistant does not need your personal information and will only ask for your name.
 The Arthritis Virtual Assistant will not treat your conversations as personal data and you must not provide the Arthritis Virtual Assistant with any other personal information which may be used to identify you, for example your address, NHS number and bank details.
-Any information which you tell the Arthritis Virtual Assistant, including and personal information or sensitive personal information, will be transferred to the IBM Watson platform.
+Any information which you tell the Arthritis Virtual Assistant, including any personal information or sensitive personal information, will be transferred to the IBM Watson platform.